Health Services For Your Child

 Are health services free for my child?

-Health services are free for most children in New Zealand.
-You can find out if your child is eligible.
+These health services are free for most children in New Zealand.

 When should I enrol my child in health services?